aquasecurity/tfsec/README.md

 - Checks for sensitive data inclusion across all providers
 - Checks for violations of AWS and Azure security best practice
 - Scans modules (currently only local modules are supported)
+- Evaluates expressions as well as literal values

 ## Ignoring Warnings